smartenv-crs4/Keycloak-adapter-api/README.md

 keycloackAdapter.configure is a configuration function for the Keycloak adapter in an Express application.
 It must be called at app startup, before defining any protected routes.
+It is an async function and returns a promise

 Parameters:
 - app: Express application instance (e.g., const app = express();)